Ostorlab/oxo/README.md

 ![Ostorlab Open source](https://blog.ostorlab.co/static/img/ostorlab_open_source/new_scan_run.gif)

-Ostorlab is security scanning platform that enables running complex security scanning tasks involving multiple tools in an easy, scalable and distributed way.
+Ostorlab is a security scanning platform that enables running complex security scanning tasks involving multiple tools in an easy, scalable and distributed way.

 Ostorlab provides:

-* CLI to run scans locally and on Ostorlab's Cloud and access results
+* CLI to run scans locally and on Ostorlab's Cloud and access the results.
-* SDK to build scanner components called Agents
+* SDK to build scanner components called Agents.
-* Store to publish Agents and share them with the community
+* Store to publish Agents and share them with the community.
-* Automated Agent builder that takes care of automatically building and releasing Agents directly from the source code repo
+* Automated Agent builder that takes care of automatically building and releasing Agents directly from the source code repo.

 # Requirements

-For some task, like running scans locally, Docker is required.
+For some tasks, like running scans locally, Docker is required.
 To install docker, please see the following [instructions](https://docs.docker.com/get-docker/).

 # Installing

 Ostorlab is shipped as a Python package on Pypi.
-To install, simply run the following command if you have `pip` alraedy installed.
+To install, simply run the following command if you have `pip` already installed.

 ```shell